adeleyepaul/ceams/README.md

 8. Run npm install
 9. Run npm run dev
 10. Start the server
 11. Open url in browser
-12. Login as an HR (hr@muni.ac.ug and helloworld) as email and password respectivelly.
+12. Login as an HR (paul.adeleye@rjolad.com and octosoft) as email and password respectivelly.
 13. Start exploring the app.
 14. Feel free to give us a star

 Screenshots of the system